pymc-devs/pymc/pymc/database/README.txt

 txt
 ---

 The `txt` backend is a modified `ram` backend, the only difference being that when the database is closed, the data is written to disk in ascii files.
-More precisely, the data for each chain is stored in a directory called `Chain_<#>`, the trace for each variable being stored in a file names`<stoch name>.txt`.
+More precisely, the data for each chain is stored in a directory called `Chain_<#>`, the trace for each variable being stored in a file names`<variable name>.txt`.
 This backend makes it easy to load the data using another application, but for large datasets, files tend to be embarassingly large and slow to load into memory.

 pickle
 ------